 Who Should Buy a Deer Cart

-Anyone who is hunting a long distance from their camp or vehicle should consider using a deer cart.
+Anyone who is hunting a long distance from their camp or vehicle should consider using a deer game cart.
 They provide a lot of relieve compared to carrying an animal out on your back and sure beat having to drag trophy game long distances.

 Many states limit the amount of motorized vehicles that can access public land designated for hunting.
-A deer cart is a good solution if you hunt in a state with these requirements.
+A game cart is a good solution if you hunt in a state with these requirements.

 Even if you still want to quarter the game in the field, hauling a quartered animal on a cart is much easier than carrying one.